Publishes August 8, 2008

 They want to know what they’re doing wrong.

 They’re doing all the right things.
 They’re getting involved in the community.
 They’re putting all the right buttons in all the right places.
 They’re networking.
 They’re making friends.
 They’re voting up other people’s content.
-They’re doing everything Skellie and Maki told them to do.
+They’re doing everything they were told to do.

 So why is nothing happening?

 Even a few months ago, your article would get Stumbled.
 You’d get a few thumbs up.
 You’d feel pretty good.
 Your article would get 5,000 visitors in a day.